f007kht/osprey-experimental/README.md

 app_port: 8501
 ---

-# Osprey Docling Document Processor
+# Module 1 - Osprey Backend

 A Streamlit web application for processing documents using the Docling library.
 Upload documents (PDF, DOCX, PPTX, XLSX, images, audio) and extract their content as Markdown.